MicrosoftDocs/fabric-docs/docs/data-science/data-science-overview.md

 ## Gain insights

-In [!INCLUDE [product-name](../includes/product-name.md),Predicted values can easily be written to OneLake, and seamlessly consumed from Power BI reports, with the Power BI Direct Lake mode.
+In [!INCLUDE [product-name](../includes/product-name.md)], Predicted values can easily be written to OneLake, and seamlessly consumed from Power BI reports, with the Power BI Direct Lake mode.
 This makes it very easy for data science practitioners to share results from their work with stakeholders and it also simplifies operationalization.

 Notebooks that contain batch scoring can be scheduled to run using the Notebook scheduling capabilities.
 Batch scoring can also be scheduled as part of data pipeline activities or Spark jobs.
-Power BI automatically gets the latest predictions without need for loading or refresh of the data, thanks to the Direct lake mode in [!INCLUDE [product-name](../includes/product-name.md).
+Power BI automatically gets the latest predictions without need for loading or refresh of the data, thanks to the Direct lake mode in [!INCLUDE [product-name](../includes/product-name.md)].

 ## Next steps